Priming the Pump of Evil

 |"This German woman was tormented by Polish beasts protected by the British.
 How do you explain this, Mr. Chamberlain?"|

 It was the time of the Great Depression, and scapegoats were needed.
-The Nazis had to garner public support to win elections, and Goebbels began focusing more on the Jews as the cause of Germany's problems.
+Hitler had to garner public support one way or another to win elections, and Goebbels began focusing more on the Jews as the cause of Germany's problems.
 He began emphasizing phrases such as "Jewish wire-pullers" and "International High Finance," an obvious code for Jewish bankers.
 Naturally, this all fit into Hitler's philosophy as set forth in "Mein Kampf," and it appealed to a certain subset of the population.

 |Propaganda encouraged women to join the Labor Service.|

 Hitler's accession to the position of Reich Chancellor on 30 January 1933 was a turning point for everyone, including Goebbels.
 Goebbels engaged in one of his customary showy displays of loyalty to Hitler by organizing a torchlit parade through Berlin by some 60,000 SA and SS men.
 However, Hitler was not yet fully behind Goebbels, and did not appoint him to the Cabinet.
 This no doubt increased his sense of unease about his standing within the hierarchy.